The best and worst Super Bowl 2020 commercials

 Porsche, 'The Heist'

 It wasn't just Fast and Furious 9 making a big splash with fast cars at the Super Bowl.
-Take a look at a car chase featuring vehicles that most of us will never be able to afford.
+Take a look at a car chase featuring lots of expensive vehicles.

 Amazon, 'Before Alexa'